utkarsh3mehta/notes/react.md

   // code to search the correct person comes here
   // ...
   correctPerson.personName = event.target.value;
-  // event.targetby default takes the value from the DOM object that initiates the event
+  // event.target by default takes the value from the DOM object that initiates the event
   // newPerson is an array with the name of the person changed this.setState({
     person = newPerson;